The Blessing Way: Plot summary

-Anthropologist and professor Bergen McKee comes to the Navajo Reservation to research tales of witches and visit his college friend, Joe Leaphorn.
-Leaphorn is a Navajo Tribal Police lieutenant.
+Anthropologist and professor Bergen McKee comes to the Navajo Reservation to research tales of witches and visit his college friend, Joe Leaphorn, who is a Navajo Tribal Police lieutenant.
 A young man, Luis Horseman, thinking he had killed a man in a fight, drops out of sight.
 His victim survives, so Leaphorn spreads the word at a trading post to entice Luis to come in.
-The next morning, the body of Luis is found, he had been suffocated with sand after being killed elsewhere.
+The next morning the body of Luis is found, having been suffocated with sand after being killed elsewhere.
 McKee and his colleague, J. R. Canfield, begin a joint field trip.
-They expect to meet Ellen Leon in Many Ruins Canyon, as she seeks her fiancé, Dr. Hall.
+They expect to meet Ellen Leon in Many Ruins Canyon as she seeks her fiancé, Dr. Hall.
 In the meantime, McKee also begins interviewing reservation residents, hoping to learn details about the Navajo witch.
 From Horseman's aunt Old Woman Gray Rocks he learns the Navajo Wolf is believed to be an outsider from another place.

 The Tsosie family hosts a Navajo Enemy Way ceremony to deal with depredation of their livestock, which Joe Leaphorn attends.
 He meets Billy Nez, brother to Luis Horseman.
 Billy found the hat used as a symbolic scalp of the troublesome witch.
-The reason the witch is thought to be a stranger, Leaphorn learns, is that the Tsosie boys had found his camp, parked too far from water, and a local man would have known where the water was.
+The reason the witch is thought to be a stranger, Leaphorn learns, is that the Tsosie boys had found his camp, parked too far from water, whereas a local man would have known where the water was.
 Leaphorn finds the tracks of Billy and the man where Billy had taken the hat and realizes Billy will come to kill the man himself.
 He sets out to stop that.